 Upon gaining invaluable insight into Personal Injury law, Spencer returned to Eastern Washington and opened up his own Personal Injury practice.
 In addition to the Tri-Cities office which opened in May 2010, Spencer has also opened offices in Yakima, Moses Lake, Seattle, Tacoma and Boise.
 Spencer was born and raised on a farm in Pasco, Washington.
 As a young boy, he spent several summers picking apples in the orchard.
 One of Spencer’s proudest achievements was becoming the fastest apple picker in the orchard, once picking 15 bins of apples in one day.

 Growing up on a farm taught him the value of hard work and gave him the opportunity to learn Spanish.
 He also enjoyed playing basketball in his youth and would practice several hours a day.
 In fact, due to his relentless pursuit of shooting prowess, he once made 226 free throws in a row.
-Spencer is married to Andrea Allred Fielding, who is also from Eastern Washington, and they have five children.
+Spencer is married to Andrea Allred Fielding, who is also from Eastern Washington, and they have six children.

 Kia is a native of Lacey, Washington and comes from a heritage that spans from the Hawaiian Islands to New Zealand.
 Prior to joining Fielding Law Group, Kia assisted with the prosecution of criminal cases for both the City of Olympia and Thurston County, Washington.
 As a prosecutor, Kia saw firsthand the great value of protecting the interests of communities and holding individuals accountable for their actions.
 Now, as a personal injury attorney, Kia uses his experience prosecuting crimes to hold insurance companies accountable for the careless actions of those they insure.